dnanexus/dxCompiler/doc/ExpertOptions.md

           }
         ]
       }
+      "developerNotes": "This note is used to provide additional info to advanced users."
     }
   }
 }
 ```

-Note that `details` specified in `perTaskDxAttributes` override those that are set in the task's `meta` section.
+Note that `details` and `developerNotes` specified in `perTaskDxAttributes` override `details` and `developer_notes` that are set in the task's `meta` section.

 ## Default and per-workflow attributes